 Q: How much does it cost?

-We have a a one-time $100 enrollment fee for new students.
+Our one-time $100 enrollment fee for new students allows us to thoughtfully review your youth writer's schedule, goals, and skill level and match them with a mentor.
 After that, we invoice at the end of each month for sessions held in that month.
 One-on-one mentorships are $75 per session and small group mentorships are $50 per student, per session.

 Q: Does online mentorship work?
 Is it safe?